Wealth Planning Considerations for Dentists and Dental Professionals

 Growing patient base

 With any luck, you will face the “challenge” of a rapidly growing patient base.
 Choose a wealth advisor who will constantly reevaluate your wealth plan and approach in light of your changing situation.
-Your advisor should be able to help you achieve scale in your business and identify opportunities given your shifting financials.
+Your advisor should be able to advise you on how to achieve scale in your business and identify opportunities given your shifting financials.

 Hiring and managing employees